roca77/academic-kickstart/content/home/experience.md

   date_start = "2018-05-01"
   date_end = "2019-09-19"
   description = """
-  - Create Dashboard for marketing recruiters with live data & custom functions
+  - Created Dashboards for marketing recruiters with live data & custom functions
-  - Maintain databases and create data attributes depending on projects
+  - Maintained databases and created data attributes depending on projects
-  - Prepare ad-doc reports and provide analytical support to managers
+  - Prepared ad-doc reports and provided analytical support to managers
-  - Perform Analysis on focus groups data using techniques such as regression with multiple variables to produce meaningful reports
+  - Performed Analysis on focus groups data using techniques such as regression with multiple variables to produce meaningful reports
   """